Karl Bendetsen

-Colonel Karl Robin Bendetsen (October 11, 1907 – June 28, 1989) was an American politician and military officer who served in the Washington Army National Guard during World War II and later as the United States Under Secretary of the Army.
+Karl Robin Bendetsen (October 11, 1907 – June 28, 1989) was an American politician and military officer who served in the Washington Army National Guard during World War II and later as the United States Under Secretary of the Army.
 Bendetsen is remembered primarily for his role as an architect of the internment of Japanese Americans during World War II, a role he tried to downplay in later years.

 Early life

 Karl Bendetsen was born into a Lithuanian Jewish family in Aberdeen, Washington.
 His parents, Albert M. and Anna Bendetson, were first-generation American citizens.
 Karl changed the spelling of his last name during early 1942, and would later make written claims to descent from Danish lumbermen who had come to America as early as 1670.

 Military career

 Prior to World War II

-Bendetson (as he was then known) enlisted in the Washington Army National Guard, at the age of fourteen.
-While this was well below legal age, the National Guard turned a blind eye to the many young men who desired to enlist while who were still in—or, as in Bendetsen's case, had yet to enter—high school.
+Bendetson (as he was then known) enlisted in the 248th Coast Artillery Battalion of the Washington National Guard, at the age of fourteen.
+While this was well below the legal age, the National Guard turned a blind eye to the many young men who desired to enlist while who were still in—or, as in Bendetsen's case, had yet to enter—high school.

-As he matured, Karl entered Army ROTC, eventually taking an infantry commission in the Army Reserve.
+As he matured, Karl studied at Stanford University and participated in the Reserve Officers Training Corps, accepting a commission in the Officers Reserve Corps in 1929.
+He was ordered to active duty in 1940.